jvbenavi/k6wlr.com/content/pages/resume.md

 - Reverse engineered and re-implemented the flight mechanics of a high-fidelity take-off to landing general transport flight simulator called FLTz
 - Validated and debugged engineering code for computation of aerodynamic, structural, and engine dynamics
 - Researched and implemented various control system architectures to generated HRRLS non-linear model

-### MCT Inc., Engineer III, Oct 2011 – Nov.
-2013, Mountain View, CA

-In November of 2013, a contract employer transition was made from MCT Inc. to SGT Inc. However, the nature of the work did not change.
-Please see the job description below.

-### SGT Inc., Research Engineer III, Nov 2013 – Nov 2014, Mountain View, CA

-From 2011 to 2014, I split my time between two projects, TFMS and SPHERES.

 The Tactical Guidance System subtask is directed at developing and evaluating Tactical Flight Management System (T-FMS) technologies that incorporate guidance planning concepts to improve the resiliency and robustness of Trajectory Based Operations (TBO) when operating: (1) in the highly constrained and dynamic environment of the next generation air transportation system (NextGen); and (2) under damaged and/or failure conditions that result in reduce flight and maneuvering envelope constraints.
 Improvements have been evaluated in terms of improved constraint compliance, reduced occurrences of mode confusion, and increased situational awareness of what the automation is doing now and what it is going to do in the future.
 T-FMS is an example of an advisory and decision support systems.